About Us

 Andrew Ameen

 Andrew Ameen joined the National Council on Problem Gambling in February of 2024.
 In his role as the Helpline Network Quality Manager, Andrew supports participating contact centers through the accreditation process, maintains network standards, works to expand in-state supports with partners, and works to develop and maintain quality assurance processes throughout the network.
-Andrew has nearly a decade of experience in social services.
+Andrew has just over a decade of experience in social services.
 This includes time as a frontline worker in a shelter for people experiencing homelessness, the director of an outreach team for a drug and alcohol treatment center, and most recently as a manager at a gambling and suicide helpline.
 In his free time Andrew enjoys spending time with his family, going for walks, or visiting local parks.

 Program Manager